 MS in Actuarial Science

-Actuaries use quantitative skills to help others make prudent and intelligent financial decisions.
+Actuaries use quantitative skills to help others make prudent, informed financial decisions.
 These decisions are based on future predictions derived from past and present data analyses.
-Actuaries typically work for life, health, and property/casualty insurance companies.
-Consulting firms, government agencies, accounting firms, industrial corporations, banks, and financial services companies are other significant actuarial employers.
-Recent years have brought a sea change in the roles that an actuary can fulfill.
+Actuaries typically work for life, health, and property and casualty insurance companies.
+Consulting firms, government agencies, accounting firms, industrial corporations, banks, and financial services companies are other significant employers of actuaries.
+Recent years have brought changes in the roles an actuary can fulfill.
 Now, actuaries are also employed by companies as diverse as internet retailers, NFL franchises, and software developers.

 Depending on their areas of interest and preparation, students may select one of the following concentrations: Finance or Insurance.